On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and $\mathbb{Q}(\sqrt{8pq})$: Preliminaries on Quadratic Characters in Quadratic Fields

 \subsection{Primitivity}

-We say that an ideal $\aaa$ in $\ZZd$ is \textit{primitive} if it is a product of unramified prime ideals of residue degree one.
-The main property of primitive ideals that we will use is that the inclusion
+We say that an ideal $\aaa$ in $\OO_L$ is \textit{primitive} if $\gcd(\aaa, \oaaa) = 1$.
+Furthermore, we say that an element $w\in\OO_L$ is \textit{primitive} if the principal ideal generated by $w$ is primitive.
+If $\aaa$ is primitive, then all prime ideals dividing $\aaa$ are unramified of degree one, and so the inclusion $\ZZ\hookrightarrow \OO_L$ induces an isomorphism